-We believe that a richly diverse business is more likely to succeed as the mix of views and backgrounds is more likely to create innovation and align to our customers.
+We believe that a richly diverse business is more likely to succeed as the mix of views and backgrounds is more likely to create our customers.
 We are committed to a policy of equal opportunities and promoting diversity in all aspects of employment.

 For employment by disabled person are always fully considered, bearing in mind the aptitudes of the applicant concerned.
 In the event of members of staff becoming disabled, every effort is made to ensure that their employment with the company continues and that appropriate training is arranged.
-It is the policy of the company that the training, career development and promotion of disabled persons should, as far as possible, be identical to that of other employees.
+It is the policy of the company that the training, promotion of disabled persons should, as far as possible, be identical to that of other employees.